navar135/dragrace/README.md

 ## 6. Uncertainty Estimation

 - 5,000 bootstrap samples were used.
 - The bootstrap distributions were asymmetric, especially for the median.
 The assymetry was between the high and low queer density groups.
-I think this is because there was a high rate of queens who did not win a single challenge in the group with low queer population
+I think this is because there was a high rate of queens who did not win a single challenge in the group with low queer population skewing the median to zero.
 - Interpretation: Even accounting for uncertainty, queens from high-queer-density cities appear to have a different win-rate distribution.

 ## 7. Limitations

 - The major limitation was finding a dataset with enough information on queer population across the country.
-The dataset I was able to find grouped areas across state lines which also added a layer of challenge.
-Lastly the dataset of drag queens hometowns with not follow an easy city, state pattern but often used sall towns within a bigger city.
-I accounted for this by using fuzzy matching on the hometown → MSA mapping.
-This introduces uncertainty on if the mapping is correct.
+The dataset I was able to find grouped metro areas across state lines which also added a layer of complexity.
+Lastly the dataset of the drag queens' hometowns did not follow an easy (city, state) pattern, instead it often used small towns within a bigger city.
+I have some experience using fuzzy matching at work so with some AI help I used fuzzy matching to try and match on the hometown → MSA mapping.
+This introduces uncertainty if the mapping is incorrect.
 - LGBT population data only covers major MSAs and excludes territories like Puerto Rico from which 9 queens are from.
 - Win rate doesn't tell the full story, some queens might have won more challenges but also been more inconsistent in their performances across the season fluctuating from top and bottom.